 - Don’t forget to include your Vet’s contact details and your local emergency centre details.
 If your dog is going away, stipulate whether you are happy for the sitter to choose a vet that is convenient for them.

-There is so much to think about and as you can see our form helps you to combine all this information in one place.
+There is so much to think about and as you can see pet holiday checklist helps you to combine all this information in one place.

 Leaving everything to the last minute is a bad habit of mine.
 Really, I should have learnt by now.

 If you leave getting your pets organised for the summer holiday to the last minute you are just asking for trouble.

 It’s a good idea to check the following:

 - Vaccinations – are they up to date?